Interested in Joining Artizan Made?

 How are we a collective?

 This question is one of the most asked.
-The membership payments allow us to pay for this site, to advertise and to create a community of makers who share a commitment to high quality handmade techniques.
+The membership payments allow us to pay for this site, to advertise and to create a community of makers who share a commitment to high quality ethical handmade products.

 I have two driving quotes that bounce around in my head: